Maikel Garcia Player Props: Royals vs. Yankees

-On Friday, Maikel Garcia (.216 slugging percentage in past 10 games, with zero homers) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:05 PM ET.
+Maikel Garcia -- with an on-base percentage of .233 in his past 10 games, 97 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the New York Yankees, with Gerrit Cole on the mound, on July 22 at 1:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Tigers.
+In his most recent game, he racked up two hits (going 2-for-5 with a double) against the Yankees.

 Maikel Garcia Game Info & Props vs. the Yankees